dimforge/nalgebra.rs/docs/about.md

 collision detection between complex CAD models that include smooth trimmed surfaces like NURBS.
 Besides his fulltime job, he works on **nalgebra** trying to help making Rust a great language for the development of real-time geometry-intensive applications.
-For more informations about his professional background, check out his [LinkedIn](https://www.linkedin.com/pub/s%C3%A9bastien-crozet/25/875/416/en) profile.
+For more information about his professional background, check out his [LinkedIn](https://www.linkedin.com/pub/s%C3%A9bastien-crozet/25/875/416/en) profile.